znordgren/overcome/README.txt

-This game is called overcome and it is a roguelike dungeon crawler where you try to stay alive while fighting off monsters and advancing through levels.
+Overcome is a roguelike dungeon crawler where you fight off monsters and collect loot as you advance through levels.

-The game is incomplete right now because I ran into some challanges that took longer to resolve than I anticipated and I didn't work ahead very far.
+Made for the class COEN3550 Programming Computer Games with Dr. Mike Slattery at Marquette University 2019.

+The game uses Java8 and JavaFx.
+Import it into Eclipse and see what happens.

 The controls to move around are WASD or the arrow keys.
-Currently there are no other interactions implemented.
+To fire press Space Bar.
+To open Chests press E while standing in front of them.

 Implemented features:
--Object oriented design
--Background generation
+-Dungeon generation
+-Fog of War
+-Health Status Bar
--Creature status tracking
+-Creature status
 -Player movement
 -Background movement and scrolling
 -Collision detection with walls